Sangria: A Flavorful Red Wine Cocktail

 Sangria is one of my favorite drinks and Tiny Boxwoods has a great one.

 My friend Robyn and I absolutely adore the Sangria from Tiny Boxwoods, which is the inspiration behind this recipe.
 Tiny Boxwoods is a boutique restaurant with a beautiful garden like setting.
 They keep all of their recipes under lock and key so I have NO IDEA what they use in their sangria.
 This recipe is based solely on my experience and interpretation of something close to it’s flavor profile.

 A traditional Sangria is a cocktail beverage made with red wine, chopped fruit, a sweetener (honey or simple syrup), and a touch of brandy.
 It’s typically associated with Spain mostly but it’s also in Ireland and Portugal.
 Sangria can be steeped in minutes or for a few days.

 I researched a few red wines to find a good base for this drink and after testing several to get as close as I could to the Tiny Boxwoods flavor I decided to go with Spellbound Merlot.
 It has a nice berry base with toasted Madagascar vanilla bean and French oak that works well with the other ingredients and makes this recipe delightful.

-1 ounce of orange liqueur (I like Grand Marnier) or you can also use orange juice
+1/2 cup or 4 oz of orange liqueur (I like Grand Marnier)

 1 ounce of lemonade

-NOTE: I’ve made this recipe based on my preferences.
+I’ve made this recipe based on my preferences.
 You can edit this to your taste if you prefer less of something and more of another ingredient.
-If you prefer it to be sweeter I would add a teaspoon of honey.
+If you prefer it to be sweeter you could add a little caster sugar or honey.